chapel-lang/chapel/doc/rst/technotes/overloadSets.rst

 We are evaluating this feature and invite user feedback.
 Our open questions include:

-- Should an overload set contain only functions that are declared in the same scope, or some other granularity than a module?
+- Should overload sets continue to consider only module scoping, or should they be updated to differentiate, for example, between scopes inside functions?

 - What should a "merge the overload sets" declaration look like?